Bismarck-class corvette: Characteristics

 The ships of the Bismarck class varied slightly in dimensions.
 At the waterline, the ships were 72.18 to 72.2 m long, and 82 to 82.5 m long overall.
 They had a beam of 13.7 m and a draft of 5.2 to 5.68 m forward and 6.18 to 6.3 m aft.
 They displaced 2756 to 2856 t normally and up to 2994 to 3386 t at full load.
-The ships' hulls were constructed with transverse iron frames with one layer of wood planks, which were sheathed with zinc to prevent biofouling on extended cruises abroad, where shipyard facilities were not readily available.
+The ships' hulls were constructed with transverse iron frames, to which the iron hull plating was riveted.
+It was then covered with one layer of teak planks, which were sheathed with zinc to prevent biofouling on extended cruises abroad, where shipyard facilities were not readily available.
 They had a double bottom below the engine room.
+The ships had a straight stem.

 The ship's crew consisted of 18 officers and 386 enlisted men, though this varied widely later in their careers when they were used as training ships.
 Their typical complement in that role was 20 officers and 449 sailors, of whom 50 were naval cadets and 210 were Schiffsjungen (apprentice seamen), though Gneisenau typically had 17 officers and 443 sailors, of whom 20 were cadets and 220 were Schiffsjungen.
 Blücher, which spent her entire career as a torpedo training ship, varied in crew size between 14 and 34 officers and 287 and 494 sailors.
 Each ship carried a variety of small boats, including one picket boat, two (later six) cutters, two yawls, and two dinghies.
 Blücher instead had six picket boats, two launches, one pinnace, two yawls, and two dinghies, the last of which were later removed.